Multimodal Continual Learning with MLLMs from Multi-scenario Perspectives: Experiments

 \subsection{Ablation Study and Analysis}

 \textbf{Ablation study.}\quad We perform a detailed ablation study in Tab.~\ref{tab:ablation}.
 Row~1 reports the results of the baseline, which fine-tunes the model without any strategies.
 Row~2 adds a VRE structure on the baseline and Row~7 adds the VCC constraint on Row~2.
 Comparison of rows~1, 2 and 7 illustrates that each component of \textsc{Unifier} effectively improves the model’s ability to resist forgetting.
 Rows~3 to 6 show some alternatives to the structure or loss design.
 Row~3 is the simplest design as an alternative to Eq.~\eqref{eq:8}, which constrains the intermediate representations using ${\ell}^2$-distance without channel reduction.
 And row~4 uses a channel reduction based on row~3 to penalize only global changes.
 The comparison shows that \textbf{looser constraints better balance between stability and plasticity}.
 Row~5 outperforms row~4 by replacing ${\ell}^2$-distance with relative entropy to use soft logits to constrain the representations of different scenarios.
 Row~6 shows the results of removing the projector.
 Although feature alignment maintains the representation consistency between the new and old models, simple feature addition constrains the model capacity to learn the new scenario.
 The comparison shows that \textbf{the projection layer is effective}.

 \textbf{Visualizations.}\quad Fig.~\ref{fig:vis} shows the visualizations of \textsc{Unifier} and Finetune.
 Comparison between rows~1 and 2 of each group demonstrates that \textsc{Unifier} maintains a stable representation of the old scenario throughout learning a new scenario, with attentional shifts confined to only a few regions.
-Therefore, the proposed method exhibits only minor missed detections and bounding box offsets after adaptation to new scenes.
-However, visualization of the Finetune shows that its attention undergoes a significant shift to some unrelated areas after learning a new scenario, which leads to a large number of false alarms and missed detections.
+Therefore, the proposed method \textbf{exhibits only minor missed detections and bounding box offsets after adaptation to new scenes}.
+However, visualization of the Finetune shows that \textbf{its attention undergoes a significant shift to some unrelated areas after learning a new scenario}, which leads to a large number of false alarms and missed detections.